jefftriplett/personal-goals/til/README.md

 02/17/2016 - Py2 + Emoji + Encoding == Hard (:heart:)
 ---
 It took me a while to wrap my brain around this.
 I'm getting a list of Emoji'zed Trello board names which I wanted to de-emoji so that it'll save happily in Sqlite3.
 Here was what finally did the trick: `emoji.demojize(board.name.decode('utf-8'))``

+03/01/2016 - Makefile help
+---
+I'm pretty good at documenting help files but the more that I work with python library like click and docopt, the more I want these tools for Makefiles and Bash.
+This article offers a great one-liner which makes my Makefiles easier to use: http://marmelab.com/blog/2016/02/29/auto-documented-makefile.html